xcart/xcart-docs/_pages/kb_en/modules/canada_post/configuring_the_canada_post_module.md

 ---

-Canada Post module configuration settings are ported into X-Cart automatically after hitting the **'Register'** button on the module settings page.
+Canada Post addon configuration settings are ported into X-Cart automatically after hitting the **'Register'** button on the addon settings page.

 ![module-settings.png]({{site.baseurl}}/attachments/ref_XsHLxUwv/module-settings.png)

-However, it may still be necessary to adjust some parcel characteristics afterwards or you may prefer to configure the module manually.
-To do so hit the **'Configure manually'** button on the module settings page.
+However, it may still be necessary to adjust some parcel characteristics afterwards or you may prefer to configure the addon manually.
+To do so hit the **'Configure manually'** button on the addon settings page.
 You can access this page using one of the following methods:

-*   In the **Addons** section of your X-Cart store’s Admin area locate the entry for the module "Canada Post" and click the **Settings** link below it:
+*   In the **Addons** section of your X-Cart store’s Admin area locate the entry for the addon "Canada Post" and click the **Settings** link below it:
     ![addon.png]({{site.baseurl}}/attachments/ref_XsHLxUwv/addon.png)

     OR: